Look Before You Leap: Detecting Phishing Web Pages by Exploiting Raw URL And HTML Characteristics: Results

-We compared WebPhish-Full with the technique and efficiency of the state-of-the-art models in \citep{bahnsen2017classifying},\citep{9207707} and \citep{wei2019deep}. \citep{wei2019deep} is a Deep Neural Network with multiple layers of CNNs that takes as input word tokens from a URL to determine the maliciousness of the associated web page.
-On the other hand, \citep{bahnsen2017classifying} takes as input the character sequence of a URL.
-It then models its sequential dependencies using Long short-term memory (LSTM) neural networks to classify a URL as phishing or benign.\citep{9207707} takes as input both the character sequence and word sequence of the HTML content of a web page and uses CNN layers to learn its semantic dependencies.
+We compared WebPhish’s performance with existing state-of-the-art approaches for a comprehensive evaluation.
+These approaches include those by \cite{bahnsen2017classifying}, \cite{wei2019deep}, \cite{aljofey2022effective}, \cite{tang2021deep}, \cite{9207707}.
+The approach proposed by \cite{wei2019deep} is a DNN with multiple convolution layers that uses word tokens from a URL as input to determine the maliciousness of the associated web page.
+Moreover, the model proposed in \cite{bahnsen2017classifying} accepts the character sequence of a URL as input.
+It then uses LSTM neural networks to model the URL’s sequential dependencies to classify it as phishing or benign.

-\paragraph{Note} \citep{bahnsen2017classifying} and \citep{wei2019deep} were applied to only the URLs in our dataset as the original papers were built for only phishing URL detection while\citep{9207707} was applied on the HTML contents.

-Table \ref{Webphish_result}, \ref{Webphish_result1}, and \ref{Webphish_result2}, shows the precision, recall, and f-1 score of WebPhish against the state-of-the-art models for the D1 and D2 datasets.
-The ROC curves of the state-of-the-art techniques are shown in Figure \ref{roc_with_compare} and \ref{roc_without_compare}.
-WebPhish outperforms all state-of-art techniques (with at least 1 percent improvement in accuracy) in all categories and metrics.

-The advantage of using both raw URL and HTML content as input is evident in the performance of WebPhish when compared with \citep{bahnsen2017classifying} and \citep{wei2019deep} that uses only the URL component. \citep{wei2019deep} performs the least amongst the deep neural networks because although the use of CNN is only a part of the temporal process, they cannot capture the long-term sequential dependencies in the text features.